viamrobotics/docs/docs/tutorials/custom-base-dog.md

     nc <DOG IP ADDRESS> 5001
     ```

-3. You can now type commands and hit enter to send them to the Freenove robot dog server.
+3. You can now type commands ([see the list of available commands here](https://github.com/Freenove/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/blob/master/Code/Client/Command.py)) and hit enter to send them to the Freenove robot dog server.
   For example:

     ```bash